Audi SQ2 Review & Prices

 The good news is that the SQ2 will also play the relaxing SUV when you want it to.
 Switching back from its focused Sport driving mode to Comfort relaxes the accelerator and gearbox and lightens the steering.
 Its modest dimensions make it easy to thread through town, there isn’t much wind or road noise on the motorway and despite feeling firmer over bumps than regular Q2s, it’s never outright uncomfortable, even on its standard 18-inch alloy wheels.

-Yet another performance SUV.
-It’s not surprising manufacturers are following the money, but just bear in mind that the cheaper hatchback S3 equivalent is even more fun to drive.
+It’s not surprising manufacturers are following the money and building perforemance SUVs, but just bear in mind that the cheaper hatchback S3 equivalent is even more fun to drive

 Inside you’ll find Audi’s traditionally solid build quality and expensive-feeling materials, but the infotainment situation is less impressive.
 There’s nothing wrong with the way the standard 7-inch screen and rotary controller work – in fact, Audi’s MMI system is one of the better systems on sale – but it’s disappointing that on this range-topping model you still have to add Audi’s expensive Technology package as an option